leeif/pluto/docs/api.md

 {"code":<string>, "device_id":<string>, "app_id":<string>}
 ```

-Code is the token for exchanging the access token of wechat.
+Code is the token for exchanging the access token of wechat

 * response example:
 ```